evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 You can choose between 6 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback style liftegate](../../../../technology/doors/#hatcback-style-liftgate).
+Soft close are an standard function for the regular doors.

 You can choose between two types of roofs on this model.
 The optional has a panoramic roof.